cchandan-07/Machine-Learning-by-using-Medical-Diagnosis/README.md

 ## Contributing

-If you'd like to contribute to this project by Chandanakumar and Kusuma
+It you'd like to contribute to this project by Chandanakumar and Kusuma